 Your company travel policy will be affected by how your company travels, who travels, and why they travel.
 However, there are some things that need to be in any company’s policy.

 It’s essential to include your approved booking process and tool.
 Do you want travelers to book with one business travel platform so you can consolidate your spend?
-Do you want travelers to book for themselves within policy or do you want them to make a travel request to an office manager to book all trips?
+Do you want travelers to book for themselves within policy or do you want them to make a travel request to an office manager who books all trips?

-Your policy should also clearly list what purchases can be expensed and what can’t, that way your travelers don’t unknowingly buy something that they won’t be reimbursed for or add unnecessary expenses to their corporate card.
+Your policy should also clearly list what purchases can be expensed and what can’t, that way your travelers don’t unknowingly buy something that they won’t get travel reimbursement for or add unnecessary expenses to their corporate card.
 Business expenses like entertainment expenses, business meals, or registration fees for events, for example, all need to be clearly outlined in your policy.

-The travel policy is also a smart place to put your expense and reimbursement process.
+The travel policy is also a smart place to put your expense reimbursement process.
 This way travelers have a reason to check out the policy.
 You also need to clearly state who the final approver for these expenses is, and what the best way to pay for them is (do you offer travel advances?
 Should travelers use their own debit or credit cards for these payments?).

 And finally (but certainly not of lesser importance), you need to include all of the safety information that travelers need.
 What should they do in case of an emergency while they’re away?
 Who should they contact for different types of emergencies?
 What insurance is available to them?

 Guidelines for business class bookings